 Directional Compass

-This is your new map of least resistance.
-It guides you on your path for self-discovery and believing in yourself.
+This is your new map for change and guides you on your path for self-discovery to believe in yourself.
 Begin at the center Start Button for an optimal experience, but do what you want.

 Rather than a physical place, the map guides you to a relational POV.